Understanding Cyber Insurance: What’s Covered and What Isn’t

 Each policy has financial caps and deductibles.
 Make sure:

-• Your deductible is manageable if you need to make a claim
+Your deductible is manageable in the event of a claim

 Review Renewal Terms and Update Options

-Cyber threats change fast.
-Your policy should be able to change with them.
+Cyber threats evolve rapidly.
+Your policy should adapt accordingly.
 Look for:

-Cyber insurance is a powerful defense for any small business—but only if you understand it thoroughly.
-Knowing what’s protected and what’s not can mean the difference between bouncing back and shutting down.
+Cyber insurance is a valuable defense for any small business, but only if you understand it thoroughly.
+Knowing what is protected and what is not can determine whether your business recovers or closes after an incident.

 Take time to evaluate your exposure, read every clause, and partner it with strong cybersecurity practices.
 With both coverage and prevention in place, your business will be ready to face the digital age head-on.